gen1s/Automated-Youtube/README.md

 # Automated-Youtube
 --------------------------------------------------------------------------------------------------------------------------------
- Make sure that you create a folder named "memes" and another one named "output""
+ Make sure that you create a folder named "memes" and another one named "output"
 --------------------------------------------------------------------------------------------------------------------------------